Judaica Bohemiae is a scholarly peer-reviewed journal that has been published by the Jewish Museum in Prague since 1965. Originally

 - PhDr.
 Arno Pařík (Jewish Museum in Prague)

 - Doc.
 PhDr.
 Jiřina Šedinová, CSc.
-(Institute of Near Eastern and African Studies, Faculty of Arts, Charles University in Prague)
+(Faculty of Arts, Charles University)

 Peer review process